 We all know health metrics (blood test, EKG, etc.) play a very important role in identifying potential health risks, and that identifying those risks often results in mitigating them.
 If your bloodwork shows high cholesterol, your doctor tells you to eat foods without saturated fats and to exercise more.

-But though your doctor gives you this advice, it’s up to you whether to take it or not.
-You know that not taking those actions will most likely result in developing a problematic health condition in the near/mid/long term.
-You will have to make a decision that could potentially have life-impacting consequences.
+Although your doctor gives you this advice, it’s up to you whether or not to take it.
+You will have to make a decision that could potentially have life-impacting consequences and you know that not taking those actions will most likely result in developing a problematic health condition in the near/mid/long term.

 Just like metrics can help you steer your lifestyle toward healthier living, they can also tell you important things about the overall health of your digital transformation program.